We’ll be updating this page regularly, so keep checking back for new information.

 Staying at home and feeling safe

-Everyone feels anxious when there is a lot of uncertainty.
-If you suffered abuse in childhood you might be finding things especially difficult while coronavirus (COVID-19) is at the forefront of everyone’s minds.
+If you suffered abuse in childhood, you might be finding things especially difficult while the social restrictions to control the spread of coronavirus (COVID-19) are in place.
 We’ll be sharing lots of useful information on self-care here on our blog and on social media.
+Read on for advice on what might help.

 The NHS Every Mind Matters campaign has tips on looking after yourself when you are cocooning at home to keep yourself and others safe.
 NHS Every Mind Matters Coronavirus (COVID-19) Staying at Home Tips